Kauthar-Omar/Hello-Bioinformatics/README.md

 # Hello-Bioinformatics
-The beginning of the bioinformatic journey on github
+The beginning of the bioinformatics journey on github